vippsas/vipps-recurring-api/vipps-recurring-api-quick-start.md

    * `client_secret` - Merchant key is required for getting the access token.
    * `Ocp-Apim-Subscription-Key` - Merchant subscription key.
    * `merchantSerialNumber` - Merchant id.
-   * `customerPhoneNumber` - The mobile number for the test app profile you have received or registered.
+   * `mobileNumber` - The mobile number for the test app profile you have received or registered.

 You can update any of the other environment variables.
 Be aware of this: